Use your own syntax highlighter for code blocks

 2. Select Add files and upload your prism.js and prism.css files.

 3. Once you've added them, you'll need the URL for each file.
-See Find a file's URL for more information--we recommend copying and pasting the URLs to a text editor for now.
+Refer to Find a file's URL for more information.
+We recommend copying and pasting the URLs to a text editor for now.

 4. Go to Settings > Style.

-5. Below the preview pane, select Custom <head>.
+5. In the Customize HTML, CSS, and JS section, select Custom <head>.

 6. Copy the code below and paste it into your Custom head: